Why so many people fail to protect their dogs from health problems

 My heart sank because I knew that he could have very likely prevented this from happening if he knew what he didn't know.
 This poor man and his dog could have been having a good time on trails in the forest if they read my article on the damage that chucker tools and ball chasing cause.

-Or another situation just happened yesterday… There is a bookstore in our local "village" near our house and I needed to buy a jigsaw puzzle for kids of our friends.
+Or another situation that happened… There is a bookstore in our local "village" near our house and I needed to buy a jigsaw puzzle for kids of our friends.
 As I was leaving the bookstore, I noticed that next door there was a sheepdog laying down in front of the counter chewing herself raw.
 Her guardian told me that six months ago, she needed a rabies vaccine for travel and was told that they would not give her a rabies vaccine unless she got all the other shots.

 She didn't know about the article on how unnecessary vaccinations increase the chances of problems.
 She also didn't know what she didn't know, when it comes to excessive chewing and licking that is often caused by back and muscle injuries, which are common in active dogs.